Patl72033/CSC270-work/README.md

 ### Character Validation

 This text has been validated against a specific character set using a [Scala Script](https://github.com/Patl72033/CSC270-work/blob/master/corpus-char-validate.sc).
-A complete listing of the character library for the text follows, along with corresponding hexidecimal unicode values:
+A complete listing of the character library for the text follows, along with corresponding hexadecimal unicode values:

 | Character | Character | Character | Character | Character |
 |-----------|-----------|-----------|-----------|-----------|